From Performance Art to Local Food Systems Technology

-Her research and interviews uncovered a common set of communication and transaction headaches faced by farmers markets, producers, coops, food distribution entrepreneurs, community organizations and institutions.
-Working from this data, Block and her team developed a versatile web platform that provides customizable business and communications tools to facilitate local food distribution, that is, direct sales from growers and food distributors to consumers and wholesale buyers.
+Her research and interviews uncovered a common set of communication and transaction headaches faced by farmers’ markets, producers, coops, food distribution entrepreneurs, community organizations and institutions.
+Working from this data, Block and her team developed a versatile web platform that provides customizable business and communications tools to facilitate direct sales from growers and food distributors to consumers and wholesale buyers.

-“We essentially are a back office in a box and we provide ecommerce, marketing support, inventory management, logistics tools,” said Block.
+“We essentially are a back office in a box and we provide ecommerce, marketing support, inventory management, logistics tools,” says Block.
 “We also handle payment processing and transactions, and provide dedicated customer service.”

-Users of the Local Orbit platform run the gamut from farmers markets that want to offer presales to retail customers and wholesale buyers (restaurants, retail stores, etc.) to a group of farmers that wants to set up an ordering portal for their customers, to an institution that wants to use Local Orbit as an ordering portal for a school district.
+Users of the Local Orbit platform run the gamut from farmers’ markets that want to offer presales to retail customers and wholesale buyers (restaurants, retail stores, etc.) to an school district that wants to use Local Orbit as an ordering portal.